crystalthedeveloper/wordpress-beats-playground/README.md

 ### Adding the Beats Visualizer (optional)

-If you want the page to showcase the Beats Visualizer plugin too, bundle its ZIP (for example `assets/beats-visualizer.zip`), add another `unzip` step that extracts to `/wordpress/wp-content/plugins/`, and then add an `activatePlugin` step targeting `beats-visualizer/beats-visualizer.php` before the `createPost` block.
+If you want the page to showcase the Beats Visualizer plugin too, bundle its ZIP (for example `assets/beats-visualizer.zip`), add another `unzip` step that extracts to `/wordpress/wp-content/plugins/`, and then add an `activatePlugin` step targeting `beats-visualizer/beats-visualizer.php` before the `runPHP` page-creation block.

 Then reference its shortcode inside the page content, e.g.: